alex-dixon/vscode-typescript-repl/README.md

 ### Reason locally
 Debugging one function shouldn't require running the entire program.

-### Make exploration easy
+### Explore easily
 It should not be a chore to do good things.
 Running code is ultimately how we know it works.
 The ability to do this easier and faster has compunding effects on software development.

 ### Combine getting it working with it working
-A REPL integrated with project files means you can interact with code one locally one moment and ship it the next.
+An integrated project REPL environment lets you write and evaluate code one moment and ship it the next.

 ### Code in files